-Children eligible for free school meals who are transferring between Nottinghamshire schools do not need to reapply.
-Children will continue to receive free school meals and milk while parents are receiving the qualifying benefit or until the end of transitional protection (31 March 2022).
+Children eligible for free school meals who are transferring between schools do not need to reapply.
+Children will continue to receive free school meals until the end of transitional protection.
 If your child is transferring to a school outside of Nottinghamshire you need to contact the relevant local authority.